ExamDay/NeuralGREWT/README.md

         other vector as a distance metric together with Barnes-Hut approximation to find a good representation of the clustering in a visualizable space.
     - The step above was performed with many perpexities ranging from 5 to 50.
-Qualitative optimum was found to lie between 12.5 and 17.5 (Specifically: optimimum for a set of 500 vectors of ~5500 dimensions.
+Qualitative optimum was found to lie between 12.5 and 17.5 (Specifically: optimimum for a set of 500 points in ~5500 dimensions.
 This optimimum is likely to be different for other point-count to dimensionality ratios).
 - [ ] PCA